 Your home will need to meet this criteria:

-- Have a secure yard with fencing a minimum height of 1.5 m.
+- Have a secure yard area with fencing a minimum height of 1.5 m.

 - Pools, spas, ponds, and any other bodies of water are fully enclosed.

-- All potentially dangerous plants and poisons have been removed.
+- Willing to remove all potentially dangerous plants and poisons.

 - The puppy is permitted to live and sleep inside the house, and you accept that there may be occasional toileting accidents, dog hair, or chewing.

-Additionally, if you live in a rental property or body corporate, you must have written approval from your Landlord or Body Corporate Management to allow the puppy on the premises.
+Additionally, if you live in a rental property or body corporate, we require written approval from your Landlord or Body Corporate Management to allow the puppy on the premises.

 Other members of the household